 If you know my son, you know that at home he lives in his cowboy boots, but when we are on the road he takes only two pairs of shoes – his water sandals and his Merrell Hiking Boots.
 These boots are comfortable, waterproof and light making them perfect for traveling in a range of conditions.
 These boots have already seen black sand beaches in Iceland, volcanoes in Guatemala and city streets of Ireland!

-My motto is you can never have enough headlamp.
+My motto is you can never have enough headlamps.
 When you travel off the beaten path, you often find yourselves in areas with limited electricity.
 This has been the case with us several times and we have wished we had our headlamps.
 There are several small light options that make a perfect gift for outdoor loving kiddos.
+This year we added this super lightweight one to our backpacking supplies and we love it!

 Pocket Naturalist Guides